 Psalms 11:1 In the LORD put I my trust: how say ye to my soul, Flee as a bird to your mountain?

 One of the curious things about safety is that no matter how safe you actually are, if you don’t feel safe you won’t believe you’re safe.
 My mom remembers years ago a brother in Christ taking her family to a Jewish neighborhood in a large U.S. city.
 This was probably sometime in the 1950s.
 As they drove through the area they noticed that the houses were closed, the blinds or curtains were pulled shut.
 People were not on the streets or in the yards.
 There were no children playing outside in an era when that was even more common than today.
 It was quiet and lifeless.
-The brother told them that these people were still afraid because of the terrible experiences many of them had had in Europe during WW II.
-They were safe in their new country.
-They could have been enjoying life and their neighborhood, but they were afraid.
+The man told them that these people were still afraid because of the terrible experiences many of them had had in Europe during WW II.
+They were safe in their new country; they could have been enjoying life and their neighborhood -- but they were afraid.

 How many of us live our lives like that spiritually or emotionally?
-We close ourselves away from all others because of some bad experience we had, or because of some danger we imagine may be present, when in reality we are in a place of perfect safety “in Christ”.
+We close ourselves away from all others because of some bad experience we had, or because of some danger we imagine may be present, when in reality we are in a place of perfect safety “in Christ.”
 Some cut themselves off from normal interactions with people or hide away in remote places because of fear.
 Granted, there are times and places when we may not be “safe” from the harms that come in this life, but I’m speaking of the fear that sometimes dictates our actions where there is no real danger.

 I once knew a lady who was afraid to hand out tracts because she thought some terrible thing was going to happen to those who did, that “they” would shortly round us up and do great evil to us if we exposed ourselves like that.
 Might it happen at some point?
 Maybe, but that was nearly 20 years ago!
 Twenty years to be afraid to witness for Jesus because of the “imminent” persecution, which, though it may be nearer, still hasn’t come – not in the form she was expecting.
 Friends, this is not the way God intends for us to live.
 Being sober and vigilant of the adversary (1 Peter 5:8) does not mean that we refuse to obey the Lord’s command to go and preach the Gospel because something “bad” might happen.
 And, it gives a very wrong impression for a Christian.